chstetco/virtualradar/docs/_site/project/sceneconfig.rst

 Radar Model
 ==================

 The framework provides the radar sensor in Unity3D as a prefab model which can directly be imported and is linked to the radar scripts.
+The prefab model is found in the *Prefab* folder and is named **MainCam**.
 In the following, we elaborate the most important settings of the radar sensor prefab.

 - **Optionselection**.
 Allows to transmit radar data either via ROS as a rostopic or directly via TCP/IP (e.g. for Matlab, Python, ...)
 - **Fov**.
 Defines the field-of-view of the radar sensor in *degrees*.